 WHAT SHOULD I BRING ALONG FOR THE FIRST MEETING WITH AN ARCHITECT?

-He is a busy professional and you should respect that and give value for his time.
-So, if you are planning to build a house in Bangalore and in the process selecting an Architect read below the below details.
+He is a busy professional, and you should respect that and give value to his time.
+So, if you are planning to build a house in Bangalore and in the process of selecting an Architect, read below the details.

 Prepare certain things well in advance What needs to be discussed with the Architects for your own benefit and the convenience of the Architect.

-An Architect might charge an hourly rate or might give a first free consultation to discuss the project details, so going unprepared might also cost you unnecessary money.
-If you are worried about what would be the construction cost for your dream home then do call us for further details.
+An Architect might charge an hourly rate or give a first free consultation to discuss the project details, so going unprepared might also cost you unnecessary money.
+If you are worried about your dream home’s construction cost, call us for further details.

 MEETING ARCHITECTS FOR THE FIRST TIME?
 SOME QUESTIONS WHICH CAN BE DISCUSSED?

 - Is my site dimension suitable for my requirements and needs?